ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: function

-    Specifies the measurement function.
+    Specifies the measurement method.
-    Refer to the :py:data:`nidmm.Session.function` topic in  the NI Digital Multimeters Help for device-specific information.
+    Refer to the :py:data:`nidmm.Session.method` topic in  the NI Digital Multimeters Help for device-specific information.
-    If you are setting this attribute directly, you must also set the :py:data:`nidmm.Session.operation_mode` attribute,  which controls whether the DMM takes standard single or multipoint measurements, or acquires a waveform.
-If you are programming attributes directly, you must set the :py:data:`nidmm.Session.operation_mode` attribute before  setting other configuration attributes.
-If the :py:data:`nidmm.Session.operation_mode` attribute is set to :py:data:`~nidmm.OperationMode.WAVEFORM`,  the only valid function types are :py:data:`~nidmm.Function.WAVEFORM_VOLTAGE` and :py:data:`~nidmm.Function.WAVEFORM_CURRENT`.
-Set the  :py:data:`nidmm.Session.operation_mode` attribute to :py:data:`~nidmm.OperationMode.IVIDMM` to set all other function values.
+    If you are setting this property directly, you must also set the :py:data:`nidmm.Session.operation_mode` property,  which controls whether the DMM takes standard single or multipoint measurements, or acquires a waveform.
+If you are programming properties directly, you must set the :py:data:`nidmm.Session.operation_mode` property before  setting other configuration properties.
+If the :py:data:`nidmm.Session.operation_mode` property is set to :py:data:`~nidmm.OperationMode.WAVEFORM`,  the only valid method types are :py:data:`~nidmm.Method.WAVEFORM_VOLTAGE` and :py:data:`~nidmm.Method.WAVEFORM_CURRENT`.
+Set the  :py:data:`nidmm.Session.operation_mode` property to :py:data:`~nidmm.OperationMode.IVIDMM` to set all other method values.

     The following table lists the characteristics of this property.